‘The Engineering of Reliable Embedded Systems’ (Ed. 2) by Michael J. Pont

 Delivery is: free in the UK; £10 to the rest of the EU (outside the UK); £15 to the rest of the world (outside the EU).

-We can supply bulk orders of the international paperback edition where required (e.g. 20 copies – one for each member of your development team).
+We can supply bulk orders of the international paperback edition at low cost (e.g. 20 copies for £600 + delivery; 100 copies for £2000 + delivery).

 Please contact us to place your order.